 How to Get There: Take the MRT to HarbourFront Station (Orange and Purple Line) and connect to the Sentosa Express monorail to Waterfront station, which is a short walk from the park.
 The monorail is a little more expensive than standard MRT rides (5 SGD/$3.60 USD return), but you can use your MRT card to get straight on.

-Explore Sungei Buloh Wetland Reserve.
+2. Explore Sungei Buloh Wetland Reserve.

 Contributed by Sue from Travel for Life Now

 Sungei Buloh is a wonderful place to see birds and animals in their natural environment.
 If you are lucky and patient, you will catch sight of mudskippers, monitor lizards, and the occasional crocodile.

 From September to March, it’s the best place to see migratory birds (kingfisher, sun bird, heron, egret, sandpiper, and Himalayan swiftlet) and there are numerous bird blinds/hides that provide shelter from the sun.

 How to Get There: Sungei Buloh is off the beaten track and it takes some time to get there.
-Take the MRT to Kranji Station (Red Line) and then bus 925 to Kranji Reservoir Carpark B. The visitor centre is a short walk from there.
+Take the MRT to Kranji Station (Red Line) and then bus 925 to Kranji Reservoir Carpark B. The visitor center is a short walk from there.

-Pay your respects at the Kranji War Cemetery.
+3. Pay your respects at the Kranji War Cemetery.

 Contributed by Marya from The Beau Traveler

 The cemetery is currently maintained by the Commonwealth War Graves Commission.
-Once a burial ground for the former Woodlands Military Hospital on World War II during the Japanese occupation in Singapore, the Commonwealth government eventually transformed it into the military cemetery after the war.
+Once a burial ground for the former Woodlands Military Hospital on World War II during the Japanese occupation in Singapore, the Commonwealth government eventually transformed it into a military cemetery after the war.